 Welcome to part 2 of the FairWarning® for Salesforce business blog post series: Information Security.
-In this post we will be discussing how to secure your sensitive information within Salesforce.
+In this post, we will be discussing how to secure your sensitive information within Salesforce and why data protection and security are so important for the cloud.
 We’ll walk you through examples of what activity you can monitor for inside your Salesforce application i.e. export activity and login activity.
 We’ll also show you how you can maximize ROI on your Salesforce investment while keeping data from going out the door to a competitor.

 The situation is basically the same for contemporary businesses.
 When it comes to your organization’s most sensitive data, you should know “who” is accessing “what” inside your critical applications to keep valuable company data inside the organization.